 For DNC®29 (Antarctic) there are 54 total libraries (cells) of data based on and collected from a total of 95 US and foreign hardcopy standard nautical charts.
 The breakout of DNC® libraries by scale indicates that there are 8 General, 11 Coastal, 15 Approach and 20 Harbor libraries within this region.
-The DNC® website is at http://www.nga.mil/NGAPortal/DNC.portal where graphics and a listing of available coverage can be found.
+The DNC® website is at http://dnc.nga.mil where graphics and a listing of available coverage can be found.
 This data is not releasable to the general public.

-- 3.3 Within the Antarctic region, the US/NGA is assigned as the producer nation for INT Chart 9105 (1:25K) and INT Chart 9062 (1:200K).
-For INT 9105, NGA has placed this chart into the 2011 production plan.
-US chart 29123 (2nd Edition, 30 April 1977) currently covers the approximate chart limits of both the main body and plan of this requested INT Chart.
-Initial source assessment and pre-compilation work is underway as triangulation of imagery is being conducted to accurately obtain positional control to support the WGS-84 horizontal datum requirement.
-Bathymetric data will be obtained from a combination of US Naval Oceanographic Office (NAVO) surveys, survey data as shown on other member state charts of this area, and more recent random track lines from various vessels.
-NGA plans to first produce a new DNC® library of this area and from that then produce a 3rd edition of US chart 29123 as INT 9105.
-The estimated completion and release date of the new US 29123/INT 9105 is June 2011.
+3.3 Within the Antarctic region, the US/NGA is assigned as the producer nation for INT Chart 9105 (1:25K) and INT Chart 9062 (1:200K).
+For INT 9105, NGA has placed this chart into production.
+US chart 29123 (2nd Edition, 30 April 1977) currently covers the approximate chart limits of both the main body and plan of this INT Chart.
+Initial source assessment, pre-compilation work, and triangulation of imagery has been conducted to accurately obtain positional control to support the WGS-84 horizontal datum requirement.
+Bathymetric data has been obtained from a combination of US Naval Oceanographic Office (NAVO) surveys, survey data as shown on other member state charts of this area, and more recent random track lines from various vessels.
+NGA plans to first produce a new 3rd edition of US chart 29123 as INT 9105 and then produce both a new DNC® library and ENC cell of this area.
+The estimated completion and release date of the new US 29123/INT 9105 hardcopy chart is January 2012.
+The DNC® library and ENC cell will then be completed within 90 days from the release of US 29123.
 For INT 9062, there has been no action taken on the analysis of data holdings and the planned production of this chart at this time.
-It is anticipated though that this chart will be produced as part of the 2012 production plan. - 3.4 As NGA currently does not produce ENC, preliminary investigation is being conducted to have these completed either under contract, in partnership with the US National Oceanographic and Atmospheric Administration (NOAA), or through a bi-lateral agreement with another international hydrographic office.
+It is anticipated though that this chart will be placed into work as part of the 2012 production plan once INT 9105 is completed.

+3.4 As NGA currently does not produce ENC, NGA has negotiated an agreement with the US National Oceanographic and Atmospheric Administration (NOAA) to generate and maintain the ENC cells as part of their portfolio for both of the above INT charts.